mrppdex/vehicle_detection_svm/README.md

 I use Mohan Khartik's hyperparameters from [his blog on Medium](https://medium.com/@mohankarthik/feature-extraction-for-vehicle-detection-using-hog-d99354a84d10).
 I had built a cross validation program that uses `GridSearchCV` function from `sklearn` library to find optimal parameters, but every step of cross validation requires image transformation, fitting scaler and classifier.
 It's more that my laptop can handle in a reasonable amount of time.
 It requires a lot of processing speed of the CPU.
 GPU is not used to fit LinearSVC classifier.

-I'm converting images to HSV Color Space, use S and V layers to extract HOG features and ALL layers to extract histogram features for the region of interest.
+I'm converting images to HSV Color Space, use S and V layers to extract HOG feautures and ALL layers to extract histogram features for the region of interest.

 ## Calculate HOG features.